-Ian: Sustainability has rocketed up the specification agenda in recent years; it is now a vital requirement for the Professional Specifier.
-10-12 years ago sustainability was rarely mentioned and when it was brought up it was only on the occasional, prestigious, part publically funded projects.
+Ian: Sustainability has rocketed up the specification agenda in recent years, it is now a vital requirement for the professional specifier.
+Ten to twelve years ago, sustainability was rarely mentioned and when it was brought up it was only on the occasional, prestigious, part publically funded projects.
 As more businesses embraced sustainability as a core value, however, the buildings and infrastructure they commissioned began to have a sustainability component.
-Leading architects then began to build sustainability it at the design stage and this meant that building products companies had to respond by meeting or exceeding sustainability specifications, both in the products themselves, the usage or installation and disposal at the end of life.
-Basically in terms of specification , I can’t think of a bigger change over this period than sustainability.
+Leading architects then began to build sustainability in at the design stage and this meant that building products companies had to respond by meeting or exceeding sustainability specifications, both in the products themselves, the usage or installation and disposal at the end of life.
+Basically, in terms of specification, I can’t think of a bigger change over this period than sustainability.

 Mark: In this time, how have you seen digital marketing change the way brands are marketed.
 When interviewing for your team, how much emphasis do you place on them holding more than a passing interest in social media channels?

-Mark: In your latter role within AkzoNobel, you were tasked with growing fledgling countries.
+Mark: In your latter role within AkzoNobel, you were tasked with growing fledgeling countries.
 Specific to building products, which regions do you see as the growth areas over the coming years?

 Mark: When researching a new region for the company, how do you commence research into their main drivers, competition, buying habits etc?